There are two ways to delete an article:

 You can delete multiple articles at once using Manage Articles.
 To do so:

-1. In the top section of the lefthand navigation, select Manage.
+- In the lefthand navigation, select Manage.
+The Manage Articles page opens.

-4. Select the Delete link just above the article list.
+- Select the Delete link just above the article list:

 Select the articles you'd like to delete and then click the Delete link

-5. A confirmation message will appear, identifying how many articles you've selected to delete.
+- A confirmation message opens, identifying how many articles you've selected to delete.
 Select OK to delete the articles you selected.

 Once the articles are deleted, if you need to view or edit them, selected Deleted from the filter dropdown at the top to view a full list of deleted articles: